 J.D.
 The University of Akron School of Law 1984

-Professor Mitchell-Cichon began her teaching career in 1986, following service as a public defender in Stark County, Ohio.
-She was director of the Trial Litigation Clinic for the University of Akron School of Law, 1986-1992.
+I began my teaching career in 1986, following service as a public defender in Stark County, Ohio.
+I was the director of the Trial Litigation Clinic for the University of Akron School of Law, 1986-1992.

-She joined Case Western Reserve University Law School as a Visiting Assistant Professor and Assistant Professor, 1992-94, where she designed and taught Appellate Advocacy and team taught a trial practice course.
-She also supervised third-year law students in the Kramer Law Clinic.
+I joined Case Western Reserve University Law School as a Visiting Assistant Professor and Assistant Professor, 1992-94, where I designed and taught Appellate Advocacy and team-taught a trial practice course.
+I also supervised third-year law students in the Kramer Law Clinic.

-Professor Mitchell-Cichon served as a Visiting Assistant Professor at the University of Dayton School of Law, 1994-1995, where she taught a judicial externship course and supervised students in the school's in-house clinic.
+I served as a Visiting Assistant Professor at the University of Dayton School of Law, 1994-1995, where I taught a judicial externship course and supervised students in the school's in-house clinic.

-Professor Mitchell-Cichon joined WMU-Cooley Law School in July 1995, teaching in the Sixty Plus, Inc., Elderlaw Clinic (1995-2008) and the WMU-Cooley Innocence Project (2002-present).
-She has served as the school’s Faculty Externship Coordinator (2009-2014) and taught Professional Responsibility.
-She teaches in the Innocence Project and Access to Justice Clinic.
+I joined WMU-Cooley Law School in July 1995, teaching in the Sixty Plus, Inc., Elderlaw Clinic (1995-2008) and the WMU-Cooley Innocence Project (2002-present).
+I have served as the school’s Faculty Externship Coordinator (2009-2014) and taught Professional Responsibility.
+I have also taught in the Innocence Project and Access to Justice Clinic.

-Professor Mitchell-Cichon is the director of the WMU-Cooley Innocence Project .The project works to secure the release of factually innocent Michigan prisoners through the use of post-conviction DNA testing.
+I was the director of the WMU-Cooley Innocence Project .The project works to secure the release of factually innocent Michigan prisoners through the use of post-conviction DNA testing.
 The project's faculty and students have successfully exonerated three clients.
-In 2006, Professor Mitchell-Cichon received the Justice for All Award from the Criminal Defense Attorneys of Michigan (CDAM) and in 2014 the WMU-Cooley Innocence Project received the Outstanding Community Contribution award from the WMU-Cooley Student Bar Association.
+In 2006, I received the Justice for All Award from the Criminal Defense Attorneys of Michigan (CDAM) and in 2014 the WMU-Cooley Innocence Project received the Outstanding Community Contribution award from the WMU-Cooley Student Bar Association.

-Professor Mitchell-Cichon works closely with the Access to Justice Clinic (Grand Rapids campus), a clinic she helped to develop.
+I worked closely with the Access to Justice Clinic, a clinic I helped to develop.
 The Access to Justice Clinic assists individuals with the collateral consequences related to their involvement with the criminal justice system and family courts.
 The clinic focuses on expungements and removal from the Central Registry and Sex Offender Registry.

-Professor Mitchell-Cichon has extensive practice experience in criminal and poverty law.
-Her litigation experience includes cases before the U.S. Court of Appeals for the Sixth Circuit, the Ohio Supreme Court, the Michigan Supreme Court and trial and appellate courts in both Ohio and Michigan.
-She also works on legislative reform to improve the criminal justice system.
+I have extensive practice experience in criminal and poverty law.
+My litigation experience includes cases before the U.S. Court of Appeals for the Sixth Circuit, the Ohio Supreme Court, the Michigan Supreme Court and trial and appellate courts in both Ohio and Michigan.
+I also work on legislative reform to improve the criminal justice system.

 - Marla Mitchell-Cichon, "What's Justice Got To Do With It?
 When the Prosecutor Has an Ethical Duty to Agree to Post-Conviction DNA Testing," 16.2 T.M.
 Cooley J.Prac.& Clin.L.
 95 (2014).